 Mortality rates of 10-15% have been reported in this population 6 months after the fracture.
-Therefore, checks will be made on patient's status before mailing out follow up questionnaires and mortality will be reported as an outcome at 12 weeks and 6 months, (and 12 months for those patients that agree to this additional follow-up).
+Therefore, checks will be made on patients' status before mailing out follow up questionnaires at 6 and 12 months.
+Mortality will be reported as an outcome at 6 months, (and 12 months for those patients that agree to this additional follow-up).